dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 The C-FFI library consists of macros, classes, and functions that you can use to write a complete description of the Dylan interface to a C library.
-Compiling this description generates a set of Dylan classes and functions through which Dylan code can manipulate the C library’s data and call its functions.
-Interface descriptions can also allow C code to call into Dylan; compiling such a description generates entry points compatible with C’s calling conventions.
+Compiling this description generates a set of Dylan classes and functions through which Dylan code can manipulate the C library's data and call its functions.
+Interface descriptions can also allow C code to call into Dylan; compiling such a description generates entry points compatible with C's calling conventions.

 Overview
 ========